Objectives

 Overview

 This lesson sets up the whole topic, so the diagrams need to do most of the work.
-Keep the rotation, orbit, tilt, and viewing direction clear at every stage so students can explain the patterns they see in the sky rather than memorising them as separate facts.
+Keep the rotation, orbit, tilt, and viewing direction clear at every stage so you can explain the patterns they see in the sky rather than memorising them as separate facts.

 • Model the Earth rotating once every 24 hours and use this to explain why the Sun appears to move across the sky and why day and night alternate.